neogeographica/singleplayer_scripts/README.md

 Feel free to open a GitHub issue, or contact me in other ways if you are in a Discord channel with me etc. Things I would be interested in hearing about include:
 * Straight-up bugs.
 I.e. it doesn't work for you on Ubuntu.
-* Suggested ways to adapt the script to support other Linux flavors (or even UNIX, BSD, or macOS).
+* Suggested ways to adapt the scripts and desktop integration to support other Linux flavors (or even UNIX, BSD, or macOS).
 * Specific singleplayer releases that the script handles poorly, either in installation or launching.